Theme for this year's Eco-Arts Week: Thinking in Cycles

 Brigitta Váradi is a multimedia artist whose work explores the relationship between tradition, craft, and everyday rituals.
 Through research, experimentation, and labor-intensive processes, she investigates themes of material culture and sustainability in an age of globalization and mass consumption.Váradi is a 2021 NYSCA/NYFA Artist Fellow in the Interdisciplinary category, has been awarded residencies at MacDowell, Peterborough, NH; the Museum of Arts and Design, New York, NY; Civitella Ranieri Foundation, Umbria, Italy.
 Brigitta works on commissions and exhibitions and develops projects with people of all ages and abilities in the community sector, schools, prisons and arts centers.

-• Date/ Time: Sun.
-10am-1pm, April 28
+• Sun.
+10am-1pm, April 28, at Neighborhood Print Studio

 Workshop: